mdymel/devblog.dymel.pl/_posts/2017-03-16-technical-debt.markdown

 # Summary
 What do you think?
 Do you often have to incur technical debt?
 Or maybe you have a rule to never do it?
 Do you confirm your decisions with non-technical project stakeholders?
 What is your experience in this area?
 Share in comments!

+PS.
+If you want to read more about the technical debt, I've found a [very nice post](https://software-development.blog/2017/01/03/cto-agile-technical-debt/) by Jean-Christophe Huc, who talks about it from a perspective of the CTO.